New Richland, MN

 About New Richland, MN

-New Richland is a small community in Minnesota with a population of 1,068 residents.
-The median household income is $62,841 per year, which is near the national average.
-The median age in New Richland is 40.9 years.
+New Richland is a small town located in Minnesota with a population of 1,068 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,841 per year, which is 16% below the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How New Richland Ranks in Minnesota